kindoflew/svelte-parallax/README.md

 ### `scrollTo`
 Rather than have a click listener on an entire `<ParallaxLayer>` (which I think is bad for a11y because a page sized `<div>` probably shouldn't be a button), `<Parallax>` exports a `scrollTo` function for click-to-scroll so you can use semantic HTML.
 It takes a little set-up because of this, but I believe the benefits outweigh a little boilerplate.

-`scrollTo` uses [svelte-scrollto](https://github.com/langbamit/svelte-scrollto) to animate scrolling, instead of relying on the native browser implementation.
+`scrollTo` uses a fork of [svelte-scrollto](https://github.com/langbamit/svelte-scrollto) to animate scrolling, instead of relying on the native browser implementation.
 Because of this, you can have smooth, custom scrolling regardless of browser support for `scroll-behavior`.

 | Parameters          | Type   | Description                     |